 Our van + veronica Leave-In works in a similar way, relying on the power of argan oil to deeply nourish and strengthen hair, sealing the hair cuticle without weighing down fine hair.
 Its minimal keratin formula will keep hair protected from damage while eliminating frizz and restoring shine.

-Follow up your leave-in with our van + veronica Styler, infused with flaxseed, which helps seal cuticles to retain moisture in your hair strand.
+Follow up your Leave-In with our van + veronica Styler, infused with flaxseed, which helps seal cuticles to retain moisture in your hair strand.
 It is humidity-resistant, low in protein, and glycerin-free to address dry and dull hair needs.

 van + veronica for Protein Sensitive Hair